- Online Services Traffic School, Payments...

 2. Meet with parents with goal of stipulation.

-3. If allegations/issues are limited and are not serious safety/appropriateness, but preclude agreement, counselor will, as possible, check out issue with collateral(s), i.e. teacher, physician, daycare.
+3. If allegations/issues are limited and are not serious safety/concerns, but preclude agreement, counselor will, as possible, contact collateral(s), i.e. teacher, therapist, school/daycare.
 The counselor will make recommendations.

 1. Investigation of serious custody/timeshare issues.

 2. Interviews will include parents, children who are old enough and a limited number of collaterals who can provide information on presenting issues.